leonism/all-things-digital/src/data/posts/sustainable-living-eco-friendly-home.md

 canonicalUrl: 'https://example.com/lifestyle/sustainable-living-eco-friendly-home'
 ---

-# Sustainable Living: Tips for an Eco-Friendly Home

 Creating a sustainable home is easier than you think.
 Here are some actionable tips:

 ## Reduce, Reuse, Recycle